Our Staff: Fostering Innovation and Development

 Email Cate Malone

-Joey Persinger is an ELA Specialist and a veteran teacher working in the Flagstaff Unified School District.
-With a life-long passion for literacy, Joey earned her National Board Certification in Early-Middle Childhood Literacy: Reading, Language Arts in 2013.
-She is a certified teacher for Language Essentials for Teachers of Reading and Spelling (LETRS), a trained Cognitive Coach, and a specialist in instruction for the gifted.
-Working with teachers through CCESA has profoundly influenced her work with teachers and her enthusiasm for supporting on-going professional development.
+Joey Persinger is a National Board Certified teacher working in the Flagstaff Unified School District.
+With a life-long passion for literacy, Joey earned her NBCT in Early-Middle Childhood Literacy: Reading, Language Arts in 2013.
+She is a certified teacher for Language Essentials for Teachers of Reading and Spelling (LETRS) and Teaching Reading Effectively (TRE).
+Working with teachers through CCESA has profoundly influenced her enthusiasm for on-going professional development.

 Email Joey Persinger